AriFordsham/GHCWiki/phabricator.md

 Arcanist has a few useful commands - in particular, you'll probably like `arc paste`, and `arc list`.

-`arc paste` will allow you to instantly upload things to Phabs [ PasteBin application](https://phabricator.haskell.org/paste/).
+`arc paste` will allow you to instantly upload things to Phab's [ PasteBin application](https://phabricator.haskell.org/paste/).

 `arc list` will show you all your revisions currently open, and what state they're in.
 For example, Austin's `arc list` may look like: